 This test is FDA approved only for monitoring colon, prostate and breat cancer patients with metastatic disease.
 Blood specimens must be drawn into a CellSave tube and be processed in the laboratory within 96 hours of draw.
 (4)

 This test does not provide information about the primary site of a tumor.
-It measures the risk of metastases.
+It measures the risk as well as the density of metastases.
 The CellSearch test is the only FDA-approved test for CTC assessment.
 Each result of the CellSearch test is verified by both a cytotechnologist and a pathologist to ensure quality.

 Currently, Medicare and some private insurers cover the CellSearch test, which costs about $350